DocDBrown/PrivacyPolicy/MurderChecklist.md

 3 - If we fail to execute him, can we still charge the victim for defending themselves (obviously yes -  the ethical standards command is a joke)?

-4 - If an Angel comes down from heaven to the intended victim the day before pre-organized murder, is it going to end well for the corrupt Townsville police?
+4 - If an Angel comes down from heaven to the intended victim the day before pre-organized murder, is it going to end well for the corrupt Townsville police (Provebs 22:8)?

 5 - If Queensland police fail to execute me on three occisions, will foreign militaries need to demonstrate correct execution techniques on you?